Skip to main content

 • Value: '' (empty string).

-• {snapshotDir} - Project's testConfig.snapshotDir.
+• {snapshotDir} - Project's testProject.snapshotDir.

 • Value: /home/playwright/tests (since snapshotDir is not provided in config, it defaults to testDir)

-• {testDir} - Project's testConfig.testDir.
+• {testDir} - Project's testProject.testDir.

 • {testFileDir} - Directories in relative path from testDir to test file.